 Pinelands Commissioners have final say with regards to all rule changes and all development activities regulated by the Pinelands Comprehensive Management Plan (CMP).
 View the list of Pinelands Commissioners on the state’s website.

 In recent years, the Pinelands Commission has approved several developments in violation of the plain terms and intent of the Pinelands Protection Act and CMP.
-Starting in 2017, three counties chose new designees for the Commission who we hope will do a better job protecting the Pinelands.
+We are working with Counties to ensure that their representatives on the Commission are chosen through a fair and transparent process.
 But it is essential that the governor also make new nominations of conservation-minded individuals, and that the state Senate confirm these nominations.

 How you can help